 Now King David defeated many nations including Assyria.
 This is recorded in I Chronicles 19-20.
 These victories secured all the land between the Nile and the Euphrates River.
 This is a huge piece of territory which includes today's nations of Israel, Sinai—which is part of Egypt, the country of Jordan, a large part of the country of Syria, and a large part of the country of Iraq.

-During King David and King Solomon’s reign, Israel was the dominant power economically and militarily in the Middle East.
+During King David's and King Solomon’s reigns, Israel was the dominant power economically and militarily in the Middle East.
 Israel had colonies all over the western Mediterranean.
 Remember the story of Jonah?
 Jonah fled from God.
 Where did he go?
 The Bible says he went to Tarshish.
 Where was Tarshish?
 It was probably an Israelitish colony on the coast of southern Spain.
 There were also colonies in the British Isles and especially in Ireland.

 God had blessed Israel through King David and King Solomon far more than Abraham could have ever imagined.